trentjw/Home-assistant-with-touch-screen/install_instructions.markdown

 redirect_from: /getting-started/installation-raspberry-pi/
 ---
 Install [Raspberry Raspbian](https://www.raspberrypi.org/downloads/) with desktop either for the raspberry pi or desktop PC depending on your hardware.
-Initial setup of raspberry Debian is easier with monitor keyboard and mouse hooked up local to your device.
+Initial setup of raspberry Raspbain is easier with monitor, keyboard and mouse hooked up local to your device.
 Enable SSH in configuration, once you have enabled SSH then remote configuring is preferred for below instructions.
 You can copy and paste below commands into the terminal, these instructions assume you have knowledge on the ability to SSH into your device.
 Copy and paste is the easiest, and [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) allows right click paste.